nuridincs/nuridincs/README.md

 Hey 👋🏻,

-I am Co-Founder of [jalankluar.com][1] and Software Engineer from Indonesia.
+I am Software Engineer from Indonesia.
 I am interested in, write about, and develop (open source) software solutions using JavaScript, TypeScript, ReactJS, Vuejs, PHP and NodeJS.

 <!-- You can see what I am currently up to on [nuridincs.site][1]. -->